-He emphasised that the motion should not be regarded as a leeway to promoting poaching of elephants as government would implement stringent measures to protect elephants and other wildlife spies.
+He emphasised that the motion should not be regarded as a leeway to promoting poaching of elephants as the government would implement stringent measures to protect elephants and other wildlife spies.

 Mr Tsogwane said an understanding of how people and conservation agents dealt with the problem of wild animals was critical in evolving and establishing sustainable conservation systems.
-He said that government would consult with all the relevant stakeholders to facilitate human-wildlife coexistence.
+He said that the government would consult with all the relevant stakeholders to facilitate human-wildlife coexistence.

-Tati East MP, Mr Samson Guma argued that it was undoubtedly evident that the expansion of the human society had forced people to infringe into wildlife habitats and convert land to other uses incompatible with wildlife.
+Tati East MP, Mr Samson Guma argued that it was undoubtedly evident that the expansion of human society had forced people to infringe into wildlife habitats and convert land to other uses incompatible with wildlife.

 Mr Guma said smallholder farmers living along the Botswana/Zimbabwe border fence had struggled for years with elephants that regularly invaded their land and destroyed their crops.
-The majority of those farmers, he said, settled along the border line to benefit from rivers that do not only act as demarcation boundaries between the two countries, but also have water in abundance all year round.
+The majority of those farmers, he said, settled along the borderline to benefit from rivers that do not only act as demarcation boundaries between the two countries but also have water in abundance all year round.